Trading Symbol TSX: SVM

-Purchases will be made at the discretion of the directors at prevailing market prices, through the facilities of the TSX, the NYSE American, and alternative trading platforms in Canada and the United States, in compliance with regulatory requirements.
-There can be no assurance as to the precise number of shares that will be repurchased under the share repurchase program.
+Purchases will be made at the discretion of the directors at prevailing market prices, through the facilities of the TSX, the NYSE American, and alternative trading systems in Canada and the United States, in compliance with regulatory requirements.
+There can be no assurance as to the precise number of shares that will be repurchased under the NCIB.
 Silvercorp may discontinue its purchases at any time, subject to compliance with applicable regulatory requirements.
-The Company intends to hold all shares acquired under the issuer bid for cancellation.
-The price the Company will pay for any common shares will be the market price at the time of purchase or such other price as may be permitted by the CSA.
-Any private purchase made under an exemption order issued by a securities regulatory authority will generally be at a discount to the prevailing market price.
+The Company intends to cancel all shares acquired under the NCIB.
+The price the Company will pay for the common shares will be the market price at the time of purchase, or such other price as may be permitted by the applicable regulatory requirements.
+Any private purchases that may be made under an exemption order issued by a securities regulatory authority will generally be at a discount to the prevailing market price.

-The maximum number of shares that may be purchased on the TSX during any trading day may not exceed 25% of the average daily trading volume on the TSX based on the previous six completed calendar months of 679,536, excluding purchases made by Silvercorp under its normal course issuer bid, for a daily total of 169,884 common shares.
-This limit, for which there are permitted exceptions, is determined in accordance with TSX regulatory requirements and does not apply to purchases made by the Company on the alternative trading platforms in the United States.
+The maximum number of shares that may be purchased on the TSX during any trading day may not exceed 98,277 common shares of the Company, which is 25% of the average daily trading volume on the TSX based on the previous six completed calendar months of 393,110 .
+This limit, for which there are permitted exceptions, is determined in accordance with TSX regulatory requirements and does not apply to purchases made by the Company on the alternative trading systems in the United States.

 Silvercorp Metals Inc.